felifluid/bachelorarbeit/thesis/chapters/topovis-refinement.typ

 ===== 1.
 Extend the sparse grid
 As the RGI demands a strictly ascending or descending grid, the sparse s-grid has to be extended regularly _without_ accounting for boundary conditions, while $psi$ and $zeta$ are not modified.
 This extended grid is used to define the _virtual_ positions of the periodically extended potential.
-The term virtual is chosen, because the points lie outside of domain $-0.5 < s < 0.5$.
+The term virtual is chosen, because the points lie outside of domain $-0.5 < s < 0.5$ and are used as reference points for the RGI.

 Additionaly, the sparse $(s,psi,zeta)$ grid needs to be extended periodically in regard of the parallel periodic boundary conditions.
-The s-grid is periodic, (see @eq:periodic:s)

-$ s = s±1 $

-// Gleichung rauslassen??

-and is therefore extended by wrapping the array periodically.
+The s-grid is periodic (see @eq:periodic:s) is therefore extended by wrapping the array periodically.
 The periodic $zeta_p$-grid has to account for the parallel periodic boundary condition

 $ zeta(s) = zeta(s±1) ∓ q $